michal-ciechan/DataMigrations/README.md

     // Set Table Name
     .Into("Person.Address")

-    // Set Columns by using a string key any any T object .Set("City","London")
+    // Set Columns by using a string key and any T object .Set("City","London")

     // Set Columns by using a member expression